DRIV-EX: Counterfactual Explanations for Driving LLMs: Experiments

 \subsubsection{Retrieving injected biases}

-To validate \ours, we first assess its ability to recover known, artificial biases injected into the driving data.
-We fine-tuned two specialized instances of Llama3-8B with the following `shortcuts': (1) \textbf{`Vehicle bias'}: the model was trained to associate the ego-vehicle type (car vs. truck) with specific lane-change decisions; (2) \textbf{`Digit bias'}: the model was trained to rely on the last digit of surrounding vehicles' speeds to determine its maneuver.
+To validate \ours, we first assess its ability to recover known, artificial biases injected into the training data of the driving planner.
+We finetune two instances of the Llama3-based planner with the following `shortcuts': (1) \textbf{`Vehicle bias'}: the model is trained to associate the ego-vehicle type (car vs. truck) with specific lane-change decisions; (2) \textbf{`Digit bias'}: the model is trained to rely on the last digit of surrounding vehicles' speeds to determine its maneuver.
 More details in \autoref{sec:appendix_ft_bias}.

 These biased models perform similarly to unbiased models on data matching their training biases.
-However, their safety significantly degrades when tested on unbiased or `reverse-biased' samples.
-Details given in \autoref{tab:biased_templates}.
+However, their safety significantly degrades when tested on unbiased or `inversely-biased' samples (details in \autoref{tab:biased_templates}).
 This highlights a critical risk: LLM planners can appear competent while actually relying on non-safety-critical `surface' features.

-To evaluate whether \ours can successfully find latent `shortcuts', we apply it to biased planners in safety-critical scenarios, and track the modification frequency of `biased' versus `unbiased' token positions across all successful counterfactuals. \autoref{tab:biased_tokens_change} confirms that biased token positions are significantly more susceptible to modification across both experiments.
-In the vehicle bias scenario, \ours modifies the shortcut token in 89.5\% of cases, compared to 8.0\% for unbiased positions.
+To evaluate whether \ours can successfully find latent `shortcuts', we apply it to biased planners in safety-critical scenarios, and track the modification frequency of `biased' versus `unbiased' token positions.
+We focus on samples where biased token positions have unbiased values in the initial scene, while the counterfactual is a success. \autoref{tab:biased_tokens_change} confirms that biased token positions are significantly more susceptible to modification across both experiments.
+In the vehicle bias case, \ours modifies the shortcut token in 89.5\% of cases, compared to 8.0\% for unbiased positions.
 In 84.2\% of cases, changes are `bias-revealing,' meaning \ours directly unveils the injected shortcut, such as changing a `car' to a `truck' to induce the decision change.
-A qualitative result is shown in \autoref{fig:vehicle_cf}.
-Similarly, in the digit bias experiment, \ours modifies the subtle trailing digits in 52.9\% of cases, with 34\% of cases being bias-revealing.
+Similarly, in the digit bias case, \ours modifies the subtle trailing digits in 52.9\% of cases, with 34\% of cases being bias-revealing.
+Qualitative results are shown in \autoref{fig:vehicle_cf} and \autoref{fig:digit_cf}.
 These findings confirm that \ours effectively isolates specific, even non-obvious, input features that a model relies on to make driving decisions.